Laugavegur Trail Hiking Guide for 2019

 HOW TO GET THERE

-A number of major airlines fly through Reykjavik, the capital of Iceland, on their Trans-Atlantic journey.
-In addition, Iceland's low-cost airline Wow Air offers cheap fares direct to Reykjavik from a number of major US, UK and European cities.
+A number of major airlines fly through Reykjavik — the capital of Iceland — on their Trans-Atlantic journey.
+In addition, several low-cost airlines offer cheap fares direct to Reykjavik from a number of major US, UK and European cities.

 Once in Reykjavik (or before), you will need to arrange transport to Landmannalaugar for the start of the hike.
 There are three bus operators: Reykjavik Excursions, Trex, and Sterna Travel.
 At the time of writing (6.21.18), Reykjavik Excursions offer the cheapest one-way fare between Reykjavik and Landmannalaugar (8500 ISK / US$77).